vishalmhjn/pneuma_treatment/README.md

 <img src="media/pneuma_overview.gif" alt="drawing" width="400" align="center"/>
 </p>

 This repository provides an automated way to treat the noise and anomalies (in the form of unrealistic peaks) in the acceleration values of a number of vehicles in the pneuma dataset.
 The algorithm uses a combination of low-pass filters (Savitzky-Golay filter, Gaussian filter) to remove the noise.
-A machine learning model (XGBoost) is used to reconstruct acceleration the time-series and detect the anomalies.
+A machine learning model (XGBoost) is used to reconstruct acceleration time-series and detect anomalies.
 If anomalies are detected, they are removed.
 The outputs are the processed time-series profiles of vehicle speeds and accelerations without high frequency noise and unrealistic acceleration peaks.

 # Code
 You should be in [src](src/) folder when running the codes.